mark-wiemer-org/ahkpp/docs/Development.md

 ## Starting a release

-1. Ensure all tests pass, including manual ones on the new changes.
+Unless otherwise specified, commit messages don't matter.

+1. Create a new branch with name e.g. `release-1.2.3` or similar.
+Don't use e.g. `v1.2.3`, that's used as a tag later.
 1. Update the changelog.
 1. Bump the version in `package.json`.
+1. Commit the changes.
-1. Open a draft PR to merge to `main`.
-The title of the PR should be e.g. `v2.8.2`, lowercase 'v'.
-The PR description should contain the changelog entry.
+1. Open a PR.
+For style, the title of the PR should be e.g. `v1.2.3`.
+The PR description should contain the changelog entry, including the heading for this version.
-1. Fix any remaining issues with the code (but only make changes already logged in the changelog).
-Use the draft PR to easily detect issues.
+1. Fix any remaining issues with the PR.
-1. Commit and push the changes.
-Commit message doesn't matter.
 1. Merge the PR.
-Commit message doesn't matter.
+Commit message should be e.g. `v1.2.3`
 1. `git checkout main && git pull && vsce package`
 1. Install the new version:
     1. Select the newly-created `.vsix` file.
     1. Open the context menu (right-click).
     1. Select `Install Extension VSIX`.
-    1. Reload the window. (`Ctrl + Shift + R` or `F1` -> Developer: Reload Window)
+    1. Reload the window. (`F1` -> Developer: Reload Window)
+1. Ensure all tests pass, including manual ones on the new changes.

 ### Publishing

 1. Tag the release
-    1. e.g. `git checkout main && git pull && git tag v2.8.2 && git push origin v2.8.2`
+    1. e.g. `git checkout main && git pull && git tag v1.2.3 && git push origin v1.2.3`
     1. [Create a new GitHub release for this tag](https://github.com/mark-wiemer/vscode-autohotkey-plus-plus/tags)
         1. Release title: Same as in [Changelog.md](../Changelog.md)
         1. Description: Same as in changelog